TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/100-cleanup.md

 ```

-## cdk diff
+## cdktf diff

-Now that we modified our stack's contents, we can ask the toolkit to show us the difference between our CDK app and
+Now that we modified our stack's contents, we can ask the toolkit to show us the difference between our CDKTF app and
 what's currently deployed.
 This is a safe way to check what will happen once we run `cdktf deploy` and is always good practice:

 ```